-- Real Estate. - Survivorship Tenancy.18 Ohio law permits two or more persons to own 0 real property as a survivorship tenancy (making that real estate nonprobate property).
+Probate Property).
 A Survivorship deed is not limited to a husband and wife.
-For example, if the deed indicates that a husband and wife are the co-owners of the real estate, then depending upon the wording of the deed,19 if one of the spouses dies, then the surviving spouse is fully vested in the title to that real estate.20 Typically, the surviving tenant will file an affidavit and a certified copy of the death certificate with the county recorder, which provides a public record that the surviving tenant has full title to the real estate.
-However, a mere examination of the deed, does not necessarily allow a conclusion that the real estate is non-probate property.
-For example, if the two persons named on the deed were married, but subsequently were divorced, then the ownership of the real estate could become a tenancy in common, thus causing tenancy interest of the Decedent in the real estate to be probate property.21 - Transfer on Death Designation Affidavit.22 Before December 28, 2009, Ohio permitted a "Transfer on Death" Deed that would permit the sole owner of real estate to name one or more persons to own the real estate upon the death of the sole owner.
-Effective December 28, 2009 such deeds executed on or after December 28, 2009 are ineffective.23 However, effective December 28, 2009, Ohio law permits a transfer on death designation affidavit, which allows the sole owner to cause that real estate to be owned as non-probate property by preparing and filing with the county recorder a "transfer on death designation affidavit," naming persons as beneficiaries of the real property upon the death of the owner, similar to a beneficiary designation form for a life insurance policy.
+For example, if the deed indicates that a husband and wife are the co-owners of the real estate, then depending upon the wording of the deed, 19 if one of the spouses dies, then the surviving spouse is fully vested in the title to that real estate.
+20 Typically, the surviving tenant will file an affidavit and a certified copy of the death certificate with the county auditor, and then the county recorder, which provides a public record that the surviving tenant has full title to the real estate.
+However, a mere examination of the deed does not necessarily allow a conclusion that the real estate is Non-Probate Property.
+For example, if the two persons named on the deed were married, but subsequently were divorced, then the ownership of the real estate could become a tenancy in common, thus causing tenancy interest of the Decedent in the real estate to be Probate Property.21

+Ohio permitted a "Transfer on Death" Deed that would permit the sole owner of real estate to name one or more persons to own the real estate upon the death of the sole owner.
+Effective December 28, 2009 such deeds executed on or after December 28, 2009 are ineffective.
+However, effective December 28, 2009, Ohio law permits a transfer on death designation affidavit, which allows the sole owner to cause that real estate to be owned as Non-Probate Property by preparing and filing with the county recorder a "transfer on death designation affidavit," naming persons as beneficiaries of the real property upon the death of the owner, similar to a beneficiary designation form for a life insurance policy.

 THE KEY POINT - You have the duty to determine what property of the Decedent is Probate Property or Non-Probate Property.
 As to any specific property, the Help Center cannot give you advice or an opinion as to whether that property is Probate Property or Non-Probate Property.
-If you need assistance to determine whether the Decedent's property is Probate Property or Non-Probate Property is Probate Property, then you should obtain legal advice from an attorney of your choosing.
+If you need assistance to determine whether the Decedent's property is Probate Property or Non-Probate Property, then you should obtain legal advice from an attorney of your choosing.
 This is particularly true regarding any real property owned by the Decedent.